Life in the UK Test

 Study note

-Members of the House of Lords are known as peers and are not elected.
-Today most are life peers, appointed for their lifetime, often on the recommendation of the Prime Minister.
+Members of the House of Lords are known as peers, and they are not elected by the public.
+Today most of them are life peers, who are appointed for the rest of their lives, often on the recommendation of the Prime Minister.
 The Lords also includes some senior bishops of the Church of England.
-The Commons can overrule the Lords, so the Commons is the more powerful chamber.
+Elected MPs sit in the Commons, not in the Lords, so MPs are not members of the Lords.

 Memory tip: Lords = appointed peers + bishops; mostly life peers; the Commons can overrule them.